melpa/melpa/README.md

   strip the "OTP-" prefix.
 The captured portion of the regexp must be parseable by Emacs' `version-to-list` function.

-* `:files` optional property specifying the elisp and info files used to build the package.
+* `:files` optional property specifying the Emacs Lisp libraries and info files used to build the package.
 Please do not override this if the default value (below) is adequate, which it should usually be:

   ```elisp
   '("*.el" "lisp/*.el"